IBM-Bluemix-Docs/mass-data-migration/connect-share-nfs.md

 With NFS, you can share files to the {{site.data.keyword.mdms_short}} device over a network.

 ## Before you begin
+{: #connect-nfs-share-prereqs}

 Before you connect to the share:

 - Ensure that you have NFS software, such as `nfs-common`, installed on your client.
-To install the `nfs-common` package, run by running the `sudo apt install nfs-common` in your terminal.
+You can install the `nfs-common` package by running the `sudo apt install nfs-common` from your terminal session.

 ## Managing access to the NFS share
 {: #manage-nfs-share-access}